nhanphan0411/amazon/README.md

 This analysis uses Deep Learning to classify the spatial images of the Amazon forest taken by the satilite.
 And from that, it hopes to shed a light on understanding how the forest has change naturally and manually.
 Thus, help preventing deforestation.

-The dataset is acquired from the Kaggle competition in 2016: https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data

-The dataset contains more than 40.000 images, taken by Planet using sattelites.
+The dataset is acquired from the Kaggle competition in 2016.
+It contains more than 40.000 images, taken by Planet using sattelites.